quantumjim/PewPew-MicroQiskit-Jam/README.md

 * [A simple tool for quantum creativity](https://github.com/qiskit-community/MicroQiskit/blob/master/versions/MicroPython/tutorials/QuantumLine.ipynb)

+Thanks to our friends in Turku, there is even a way to get this working in C# (for use in Unity, for example).
+Check it out [here](https://github.com/bitbybyte-creations-fi/QuantumLineSharp).

 With these tools, you have everything you need to make your first quantum game.
 Have fun!